rudderlabs/rudder-integrations-config/.github/pull_request_template.md

 ### Developer checklist

+- [ ] My code follows the style guidelines of this project

 - [ ] **No breaking changes are being introduced.**

-- [ ] Are all related docs linked with the PR?
+- [ ] Are all related docs & task tracker issues linked with the PR?

 - [ ] Are all changes manually tested?

 - [ ] Does this change require any documentation changes?

+- [ ] I have executed schemaGenerator tests and updated schema if needed

-- [ ] Are relevant schema tests added or updated?
+- [ ] Are sensitive fields marked as secret in definition config ?

 ### Reviewer checklist